gbif/hp-legume/phylogeny/explore.md

 - Clade: Name of clade or the bounding species in the phylogeny.

 ## Other notes
-- Mulitple nodes can be selected – even non-sister nodes
+- Users can select multiple nodes– even non-sister nodes
--	If you select a node that has more than 200 species you will receive a waring message that only the first 200 will show on the map, please choose a smaller node or be aware that not all are mapped.
-There is also limit to the number of colors that can be displayed (or recognized by our eyes).
+-	If you select a node that has more than 200 species, you will receive a warning message that only the first 200 will show on the map.
+Please choose a smaller node or be aware that not all are mapped.
 -	This visualization only maps the species that are in the tree.
 It does not impute other species that are part of the genus but not in the tree.
-There are some exceptions to this rule.
-I have coded a few genera such as Acacia, were coded in at nodes.
-If you click on that node you get all the species of that node not just the ones in the tree.
-In this case it is using GBIF taxonomic hierarchy not the tree hierarchy.
+There are a few exceptions to this rule, such as the genera Acacia, which are coded in at nodes.
+If you click on that node, you get all the species of that node, not just the ones in the tree.
+In this case the viewer is using GBIF taxonomic hierarchy as well as the tree hierarchy.
 We are investigating how we can make these internal nodes stand out from the others.
--	On the map: There are four baselayers, try them out.
+-	The map provides four baselayers—try them out.
 Zoom in and out as you normally would, either with the +/- or your mouse.

-Thank you for your understanding and for helping us to improve this tool by providing feedback on your experiences and any issues you encounter.
-Thanks to Morten Høfft and Thomas Stjernegaard Jeppesen of the GBIF Secretariat for programing.
-Please write jmiller@gbif.org if you have any comments or ideas.
+Thank you for investigating this new GBIF development.
+Please help us to improve this tool by providing feedback on your experiences and any issues you encounter.
+Please write phylogeny@gbif.org if you have any comments or ideas.